strykeforce/deadeye/docs/src/installation.md

 ### First Boot

-> Note: Start with the Nano unpowered; we will connect to power supply in a
+> Note: Start with the Nano un-powered; we will connect to power supply in a
 > step below.

 1. Download the [Jetson NANO Developer Kit SD Card image][sd-card] and install